TeseoLou/codoku/docs/TESTING.md

    - **Impact:** Slightly increases payload size and JavaScript parse time, though minimal in real-world impact.
    - **My Research & Proposed Solution:**
      I explored minification options using MinifierJS, an online tool that can compress JavaScript while preserving its functionality.
 This would be a suitable solution for reducing file size prior to deployment.
-   - **Decision Rationale:**
-     While I could have minified the file, I opted not to in this case because the `game.js` file forms a core part of my code assessment.
+   - **Decision Rationale:** While I could have minified the file, I opted not to in this case because the `game.js` file forms a core part of my code assessment.
 Maintaining full readability and structure was important to clearly showcase my logic and implementation skills.
 Additionally, with a high Lighthouse performance score already achieved, the performance benefit of minifying this particular file was marginal.
-   - **Future Consideration:**
-     If this project were to move into a production environment, integrating a minified version of `game.js` using a simple tool like **MinifierJS** would be a quick win to further optimize load performance.

 4. **Loading Scripts**
    - **Issue:** Initial load blocking caused by synchronous scripts on mobile.
    - **Impact:** JavaScript delayed HTML parsing and DOM rendering.
    - **My Research & Proposed Solution:**
      I found that using the `defer` attribute on all scripts ensures they load after the HTML is parsed, which improves interactivity without blocking rendering.
 This is especially beneficial for devices with lower CPU power like mobile phones.
-   - **Action Taken:**
-     I updated all DOM-dependent scripts to use `defer`.
+   - **Action Taken:** I updated all DOM-dependent scripts to use `defer`.
-   - **Outcome:**
-     This slightly improved Total Blocking Time and was retained in the final code.
+   - **Outcome:** This slightly improved Total Blocking Time and was retained in the final code.

 5. **Loading Font Awesome**
    - **Issue:** Third-party scripts were loading synchronously.